What is Remission of Rheumatoid Arthritis? Part 1

 There are various sets of criteria which fulfill various definitions of remission.
 NIH concluded: “The use of different definitions of RA remission leads to different results with regard to remission rates…”

-Two broad definitions with one basic distinction
+Two broad definitions of remission with one basic distinction

 1) There is a generic understanding of “remission” with a connotation that we all know.
 One online dictionary defines remission as the “absence of symptoms of the disease and return to good health.”
 In part, Wikipedia says, “a cure(that) is the end of a medical condition.”